 By Carla Anderson

-Eighty-three percent of those in Alabama who selected a health plan qualified for financial assistance, which is slightly above the national rate of 79 percent.
-Nine percent selected a bronze plan, 70 percent selected a silver plan, 13 percent selected a gold plan, and 8 selected a platinum plan.
-Nationally, the breakouts were 20 percent bronze, 60 percent silver, 13 percent gold and 7 percent platinum.
-Both nationally and in Alabama, one percent of selected policies were catastrophic plans.
+Eighty-six percent of those in Alabama who selected a health plan qualified for financial assistance, which is slightly above the national rate of 83 percent.
+Eight percent selected a bronze plan, 75 percent selected a silver plan, 10 percent selected a gold plan, 6 selected a platinum plan, and 2 percent selected a catastrophic plan.
+Nationally, the breakouts were 18 percent bronze, 63 percent silver, 11 percent gold, 6 percent platinum, and 1 percent catastrophic.

 The federal government is operating the health insurance marketplace in Alabama, based on Gov. Robert Bentley’s November 2012 decision against a state-run marketplace.
 Bentley cited annual operating costs of up to $50 million as his reason for opting for a federally operated exchange.
 Bentley also ruled out an expansion of Medicaid in the state.

 The decision against a state-run exchange came somewhat as a surprise.
 While the Republican governor consistently opposed many provisions of the Affordable Care Act, he repeatedly expressed support for a state health insurance exchange.
 He supported exchanges during his campaign for governor, and as governor, he used an executive order to establish the Alabama Health Insurance Exchange Study Commission.
 In November 2011, that commission unanimously recommended Alabama implement a state-run exchange.
 However, bills to establish a state-run exchange failed to pass in both the 2011 and 2012 sessions.